grandeurdev/js-sdk/README.md

     and now you can navigate to `localhost:8080` in your browser to access the page that you just created.

-3. Get reference to the project in app
+3. Get reference to the project in the app

     After creating the file just drop in the link to of the CDN in the app header.
 Then create a new file `main.js` and open it in any editor of your choice.
-Finally include the `main.js` file in `index.html` and get a reference to project by initializing the SDK inside the js file that we just added to the workspace.
+Finally include the `main.js` file in `index.html` and get a reference to the project by initializing the SDK inside the js file that we just added to the workspace.
 So the updated code is as below

     ```html
     <!-- index.html -->